grandrea/Alphafold-analysis/README.md

 Collection of scripts to survey a directory of alphafold multimer runs.

+Put the .fasta file with the sequence submitted to alphafold in the results folder.

 To analyse a single multimer run, no wrapper scripts:

 ```